awslabs/amplify-video/README.md

 ## Installation

-Amplify Video is [Plugin for AWS Amplify](https://aws-amplify.github.io/docs/cli-toolchain/plugins?sdk=js) that provides video streaming resources to your Amplify project.
+Amplify Video is a [Category Plugin for AWS Amplify](https://aws-amplify.github.io/docs/cli-toolchain/plugins?sdk=js) that provides video streaming resources to your Amplify project.
 It requires that you have the Amplify CLI installed on your system before installing the Amplify Video plugin

 To get started install the Amplify CLI via NPM as shown below or follow the [getting started guide](https://github.com/aws-amplify/amplify-cli/).